manadream/electronics-blog/_posts/electronics/2025-11-21-notch-and-comb-filter-comparison-for-composite-video-decoding-and-retro-gaming.md

 The way these results are achieved is by having multiple stages of filtering in addition to video amplification.

-The manadream Notch Filter is a proper, 75-ohm input terminated, 75-ohm output impedance video filter and amplifier.
+The manadream Notch Filter is a proper, 75-ohm input terminated, 75-ohm output impedance video filter and amplifier for NTSC composite video.
 You'll notice more vibrant colors and a brighter picture than other filters using this filter.

 The manadream Notch Filter is available for purchase [on my store](https://manadream.shop/product/notch-filter-composite-to-s-video-converter).
 I also sell other retro gaming products and modding services, let me know if there's something you'd like that I don't have listed!